Culinary Travels in Tuscany: Let This Journey Begin

 It was breathtaking, romantic, beautiful and rustic with all its charm that I discovered each day I woke.
 I have never been to Italy, let alone Tuscany!
-This trip did NOT disappoint!
+And this trip did NOT disappoint!

 The adventure was arranged by Jason Capps and Alessandra Wilson, who built a beautiful custom experience for us all.
 We were a group of twelve, all foodies, and the expectation was for the trip was to be culinary forward and for us to enjoy all the cultural aspects of the area in an intimate environment!